-The water line starts from an off-site stub on Coolridge Drive, crosses the on-site PMA, and comes behind Lot 5, and then between Lots 5 and 6, to supply the subdivision with water service.
+The water line starts from an off-site stub on Coolridge Drive, crosses the on-site PMA, and comes behind proposed Lot 5, and then between proposed Lots 5 and 6, to supply the subdivision with water service.

 This impact is unavoidable and is necessary to convey drinking water to the subdivision.
 DPIE has reviewed, but has not approved, the water line design.
-Impact 1 is approved.
+Impact 1 is supported, as proposed.